neat-o/neat-o-engine/README.md

 ### To get started:

 ```
-npm install
-npm run start
+npm install && npm run start

-# or if you're using yarn:
+# or if you're a yarn type of person:

-yarn
-yarn start
+yarn && yarn start
 ```